 Solution 4: Turn Off Security Software/App

-Are you using any Antivirus software on Mac or iPhone?
+Are you using any Antivirus software on Mac or installed an Antivirus app on your iPhone?
 If yes, then turn it off.
 Also, disable security software.

 Solution 5: Try These